dancer1325/mdn-website/files/en-us/learn/getting_started_with_the_web/css_basics/README.md

   * Pseudo-class selector
   * Descendant combinator selector
     * Unnecessary to be direct descendants
+  * Adjacent sibling combinator `+`
+    * applied just to the second element of the filter
+    * independently if some of them have got children
 * 1!
 CSS ruleset applied to multiple `CSSSelector`(s)